 15. The CN-CP sends modify session request message to CN-UP2, including the second tunnel information of eNodeB.

-Editor's note: How the application information is reflected in the DL TFT is FFS.

 The local server also now provides downlink traffic to the CN-U Anchor 2via NAT collocated with CN-U Anchor 2 or a tunnel between local server and CN-U Anchor 2.

 16. The CN-UP2 responses the modify session response message to CN-CP.